Punjabi Kadhi Pakora

 Pakora, pakoda, bhajia, bhajji, is simply a fritter made from flour.
-With reference to the recipe on this post its made from chickpea flour.
-A creamy batter is made using the flour, spices both fresh and powders are added along with salt.
+With reference to the recipe on this post it is made from chickpea flour.
+Specifically, a creamy batter is made using the flour, spices both fresh and powders are added along with salt.
 Shredded or finely chopped vegetables are added.
-The batter is then scooped up with the fingers or a spoon and dropped into hot oil to be fired till the pakora or fritter turns golden brown.
+The batter is then scooped up with the fingers or a spoon and dropped into hot oil.
+Ultimately fried till the pakora or fritter turns golden brown.

 Punjabi Kadhi Pakora

-Pakoras Deep Fried or made in an appe pan.
+Pakoras – Deep Fried or Make in an Appe Pan?

 Other types of Kadhi Recipes: